Luffa Gourds

 Probably of African origin, these are an eating variety which may be cylindrical or snake shaped with little or no ridging.
 Cylindrical ones are generally eaten when they are about 8 to 10 inches long, snake shaped ones depending on variety.
 The photo specimen in the center was 11 inches long and 2-1/2 inches diameter.

-These gourds have not yet become common in Southern California markets, but I have found them in Indian markets in Artesia.
+These gourds have not yet become common in Southern California markets, but I have found them in Indian markets in Artesia and some Asian markets in San Gabriel.
 They have a more distinctly vegetable flavor than the Angled Luffa and store considerably longer.
-In California they are grown commercially mostly for the bath sponge produced when they mature and dry out.
+In California they are grown commercially, mostly for the bath sponge produced when they mature and dry out.
 They are also grown in Florida where some may be used for cooking.

 More on Gourds.

-Buying: The angled variety is not new around here, having been grown in California for many decades.
-The smooth variety is still not common.
-Find angled luffa in Asian or Indian markets. produce markets and some well stocked supermarkets, especially in areas with a significant Asian population.
+The angled variety is not new around here, having been grown in California for many decades.
+The smooth variety is still not too common - I don't know why, it's easier to work with than the angled variety.
+Find smooth luffa in Asian or Indian markets.
+Angled luffa can also be found in produce markets and some well stocked supermarkets, especially in areas with a significant Asian population.
 Look for gourds fairly thick for their length and without soft spots indicating spoilage.

-Yield: A 14 ounce angled luffa yielded 8-3/8 ounces peeled (60%), a bit lower than smooth luffas because of the ridges.
+A 14 ounce angled luffa yielded 8-3/8 ounces peeled (60%).
+Smooth luffas will yield a bit better because there is no no waste from the ridges.

 gd_luffaz 070915 r 110904 - www.clovegarden.com